aedanli/1_GamesRecommendation/README.md

 3. Our models account for only ~30% of the variance.
 Need to understand the factors associated with the game itself that contributes to success: What makes a game good?

-# Recommender System
+# Game Recommender System
-This data was used to build a recommender system based on the rating data.
-The user-generated tag text was vectorized, and the cosine similarity was computed.
+This data was then used to build a recommender system based on positive ratings and sales.
+To find the similarity between games, the user-generated tag text was vectorized, and cosine similarity was computed.